SWE-UniStuttgart/Qlunc/readme.md

 3) The content of each folder in the repository is breafly explained here below.
 Further information can be found in the `readme` in the corresponding folder.

 ### Main
-This is the core of `Qlunc`.
+This is the core of Qlunc.
 Here the user creates the classes describing the components, modules and general inputs of the lidar device and instantiate the classes.
  - `Qlunc_Classes.py` contains the code which creates the lidar digital twin.
 Each lidar module/component is assigned to a python class.
  - `Qlunc_Instantiate.py` instantiate the lidar classes taking the values from `Qlunc_inputs.yml`.